GDGAlgiers/.github/.github/ISSUE_TEMPLATE/new-feature.md

 Describe in details how you think the feature should be implemented.

 ## Outcome
-Describe briefly what the end results will be, once this issue is solved.
+Describe briefly what the end result will be, once this issue is solved.

 # Tests
 ## Affected features
-State the different existing features that will be broken/affected by this new feature.
+State the different existing features that will be broken/affected (if any) by this new feature.

 ## Tests plan
 Explain the tests that should be added/edited to make sure this feature works correctly, and doesn't affect other parts of the project.